?You?re gonna lose! You?re gonna lose! You?re gonna lose!?

-It’s a phrase that has been said, and repeated, by so many over the years.
+It?s a phrase that has been said, and repeated, by so many over the years.
 Need the perfect way to taunt your opponent?
 Use that.
 Trying to distract someone?
 Go for it.
 Want to annoy everyone around you?
 Scream it at the top of your lungs.
-Nobody made it more famous than Stilwell.
+Nobody made it more famous than Stilwell (it is Stilwell with one “l”, not the commonly misspelled “Stillwell”).

-Stilwell — or as many baseball and movie fans alike remember as Stillwell Angel — was the chocolate-loving, young boy from the 1992 classic film “A League of Their Own.”
-He was far from the most important character, but his role definitely made director Penny Marshall’s box office masterpiece that much more enjoyable.
+Stilwell?or as many baseball and movie fans alike remember as Stilwell Angel?was the chocolate-loving young boy from the 1992 classic baseball movie ?A League of Their Own.?
+He was far from the most important character, but his role definitely made director Penny Marshall?s box office masterpiece that much more enjoyable.

 Based during World War II, the ballplayers and coaches from the Rockford Peaches and Racine Belles were the clear focus of the film.
-From tryouts at the Cubs’ Wrigley Field to the World Series, they were on a mission to win the new All-American Girls Professional Baseball League (AAGPBL) — something closer to Major League Baseball than softball — by the end.
+From tryouts at the Chicago Cubs?
+Wrigley Field to the World Series, they were on a mission to win the new women’s baseball All-American Girls Professional Baseball League (AAGPBL) ? something closer to Major League Baseball (MLB) than softball ? by the end.
 There was more than baseball, though, as everyone was battling their own personal lives and struggles.

 Then, of course, there is Stilwell.